oci-hpc/oci-hpc-runbook-StarCCM/Documentation/ResourceManager.md

 * GPUPASSWORD: password to use the VNC session on the Pre/Post Node
 * GPU_AD: Availability Domain of the GPU Machine (1,2 or 3)
 * GPU_SHAPE: Shape of the Compute Node (VM.GPU2.1,BM.GPU2.2,...)
+* INSTALLER_URL: URL of the installer of STAR-CCM+

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20">